Fusion-equivariant stability conditions and Morita duality: Introduction

-When $W$ is not simply-laced, however, it is perhaps not immediately clear how to produce a moduli space of stability conditions which covers $\mathfrak{h}_{reg}/W$, in part because it might not be immediately clear what the definition of the 2CY category of a non-simply-laced Coxeter group should be.
-In \cite{hengstabilitycoxeter}, we define a 2-Calabi-Yau category $\cD_W$ for an \emph{arbitrary} Coxeter group by first building zigzag and preprojective algebras in an appropriate fusion category $\cC_W$.
-(This generalises the rank two case studied earlier in \cite[Chapter 2]{Heng_PhDthesis}.)
+When $W$ is not simply-laced, however, it is less clear how to produce a moduli space of stability conditions which covers $\mathfrak{h}_{reg}/W$, in part because it might not be immediately obvious what the definition of the 2-Calabi--Yau category of a non-simply-laced Coxeter group should be.
+In \cite{hengstabilitycoxeter}, we define a 2-Calabi--Yau category $\cD_W$ for an \emph{arbitrary} Coxeter system by first building zigzag and preprojective algebras in an appropriate fusion category $\cC_W$.
+This generalises the rank two case studied earlier in \cite[Chapter 2]{Heng_PhDthesis}.
 As a direct consequence of the construction, the fusion category $\cC_W$ acts on the triangulated category $\cD_W$.
 Thus one might hope that the moduli space of stability conditions on $\cD_W$ might cover $\mathfrak{h}_{reg}/W$ for all $W$.
 However, in non-simply-laced type, the dimension of the entire stability manifold $\Stab(\cD_W)$ is too large to admit a covering map to $\mathfrak{h}_{reg}/W$.
 The submanifold of $\cC_W$-equivariant stability conditions, however, does admit such a map.
-We conjecture in \cite{hengstabilitycoxeter} that for any Coxeter group $W$, $\Stab_{\cC_W}(\cD_W)$ is the universal cover of $\mathfrak{h}_{reg}/W$, and is contractible.
+We prove in \cite{hengstabilitycoxeter} that for any Coxeter group $W$, $\Stab_{\cC_W}(\cD_W)$ is a covering of $\mathfrak{h}_{reg}/W$.
+Moreover, we conjecture that this covering is universal, and is contractible.
 For a similar approach to the non-simply-laced finite type cases, see \cite{QZ_fusion-stable}.
 All in all, to study $K(\pi,1)$s for arbitrary Coxeter groups, it is therefore useful to work fusion-equivariantly.

 In fact, we expect the entire picture described above for Coxeter systems to eventually be presented as a small part of the theory of $J$-equivariant stability conditions on cell quotients of the Hecke category of $W$, where $J$ is the categorified $J$-ring of Lusztig.